-2.5 ADJECTIVES FOR FUNCTIONS
+2.5 Properties of Functions

 As we have defined it in Section 1.3, a function is a very general object.
-At this point, it is useful to introduce a collection of adjectives to describe certain kinds of functions.
-Consider the graphs of the functions in Figure 2.3.
+At this point, it is useful to introduce a collection of properties of functions; knowing that a function has one of these properties can be very useful.
+Consider the graphs of the functions in Figure 2.5.1.
 It would clearly be useful to have words to help us describe the distinct features of each of them.
-We will point out and define a few adjectives (there are many more) for the functions pictured here.
+We will point out and define a few properties (there are many more) of the functions pictured here.
 For the sake of the discussion, we will assume that the graphs do not exhibit any unusual behavior off-stage (i.e., outside the view of the graphs).

 Functions.
-Each graph in Figure 2.3 certainly represents a function-since each passes the vertical line test.
+Each graph in Figure 2.5.1 certainly represents a function-since each passes the vertical line test.
 In other words, as you sweep a vertical line across the graph of each function, the line never intersects the graph more than once.
 If it did, then the graph would not represent a function.